collective/collective-lazysizes/README.rst

 Webpack watcher will automatically create the final resources in the right place.

 There are also other commands added to handle more complex scenarios.
-The following command will set the buildout node installation in the system PATH, this way you can use Webpack as described on Webpack docs.
+The following command will set the buildout node installation in the system PATH, this way you can use webpack as described on its documentation.

 .. code-block:: bash